-Robotic Automation Process - Thanks to Jill O'Sullivan, Pete Grizzaffi, and staff in a number of departments for
+Robotic Automation Process - Thanks to Jill O'Sullivan, IT, and staff in a number of departments for

+helping launch

-helping launch an innovative internship program in partnership with Ignite IPA and
+an innovative internship program in partnership with Ignite IPA and Blue Prism.
+This

-Blue Prism.
-This project not only offered high quality applied learning opportunities
+project not only offered high quality applied learning opportunities for three students

-for three students but it leveraged a partnership with two third party companies to
+but it leveraged a partnership with two third party companies to address real and

-address real and meaningful challenges on campus including excelsior credit verification,
+meaningful challenges on campus including excelsior credit verification, student payroll,

-student payroll, and the part-time appointment process.
-These three processes alone,
+and the part-time appointment process.
+These three processes alone, and the resulting

-for students as well as ways in which the College can expand the use of automation
+as well as ways in which the College can expand the use of automation to improve efficiency